BlessCSS/bless-brunch/README.md

 ## Important:
 This plugin can not be used with clean-css-brunch.
 Clean-css-brunch will concatenate all css files into one css file which will undo the results from bless-brunch.
+Please visit [blesscss.com](http://blesscss.com) for more information.

 ## bless-brunch
 Adds Bless support to [brunch](http://brunch.io).